rob-metalinkage/django-rdf-io/README.md

 	* Configureable ServiceBindings to RDF store APIs for different CRUD and inferencing tasks
 	* RDF source load and push to designated RDF store
 	* chainable inferencing support and persistence handling
+	* configuration variables scoped to publishing modes to support publishing to different stores for review and final publication

 ## installation